Defence Services Command and Staff College

 The Defence Services Command and Staff College (DSCSC) is situated at Batalanda, Makola (South) 12 Kilometers away from Colombo and its aim to develop the professional knowledge and understanding of experienced officers of the Sri Lanka Army, Sri Lanka Navy & the Sri Lanka Air Force to prepare them for the ranks of junior field officers in the army and the respective ranks of the Navy and Air force.
 The DSCSC was formerly known as the Sri Lanka Army Command and Staff College (ACSC).

-The Commandant is a two-star appointment and the current Commandant of the DSCSC Major General BKGML Rodrigo.
+The Commandant is a two-star appointment and the current Commandant of the DSCSC Major General D K S K Dolage.

 Objectives

 The above aim is met through addressing six principal objectives, which are as follows: